KiwiFunk/resume-builder/README.md

 I have big plans for future enhancements:

-- One-click PDF export functionality
+- Smart breaks in the PDF to prevent content being cut off in undesirable areas.
 - ATS (Applicant Tracking System) compatibility checker
 - Support for multiple languages
 - Cloud storage so you can access your resume from anywhere